-The word Azure is derived from the arabic word for blue.
+The word Azure is derived from the Arabic word for blue.
 Malachite gets its name from the Greek, malache, "mallow" in reference to its green leaf color.
 Both colors are due to the presence of copper (a strong coloring agent).

 Azurite and Malachite are copper carbonates and the semi precious stone material is usually found in major copper mines.
 The Azurite-Malachite material used for these designer cabochons comes from the Morenci Mine, Morenci, Greenlee County, Arizona.

 Azurite has been used as a dye for paints and fabrics for eons.
 It is very similar in composition and often found with green Malachite.
 Malachite too, was crushed for pigment, and often used as make-up.
-Both materials ae soft, about a 4, and care must be taken when wearing or cleaning these blue green gemstones.
+Both materials are soft, about a 4, and care must be taken when wearing or cleaning these blue green gemstones.